 Flooding is the most frequent and costly natural hazard in the United States.
 Floods are generally the result of excessive precipitation and can be classified under two (2) categories: flash floods, the product of heavy localized precipitation in a short time period over a given location; and general floods, caused by precipitation over a longer time period and over a given river basin.
-The severity of a flooding event is determined by a combination of stream and river basin topography and physiography, precipitation and weather patterns, recent soil moisture conditions and the degree of vegetative clearing.
+The severity of a flooding event is determined by a combination of stream and river basin topography and physiography; precipitation and weather patterns; recent soil moisture conditions, and the degree of vegetative clearing.
 Flash flooding events usually occur within minutes or hours of heavy amounts of rainfall, from a dam or levee failure, or from a sudden release of water held by an ice jam.
-Most flash flooding is caused by slow-moving thunderstorms in a local area or by heavy rains associated with hurricanes and tropical storms.
+Most flash flooding is caused by slow Slow-moving thunderstorms cause most flash flooding in a local area or by heavy rains associated with hurricanes and tropical storms.
 Although flash flooding occurs often along mountain streams, it is also common in urbanized areas where much of the ground is covered by impervious surfaces.
 General floods are usually longer-term events and may last for several days.
-The primary types of general flooding is a function of excessive precipitation levels and water runoff volumes within the watershed of a stream or river.
+The primary types of general flooding include riverine flooding, coastal flooding and urban flooding.
+Riverine flooding is a function of excessive precipitation levels and water runoff volumes within the watershed of a stream or river.
 Coastal flooding is typically a result of storm surge, wind-driven waves, and heavy rainfall produced by hurricanes, tropical storms, and other large coastal storms.
 Urban flooding occurs where man-made development has obstructed the natural flow of water and/or decreased the ability of natural groundcover to absorb and retain surface water runoff.

-FEMA provides a national flood hazard dataset for the US through an online Map Service Center (MSC).
-Accordingly, the entire US Special Flood Hazard Area (SFHA) dataset was downloaded, which represents flood hazards with a 0.01 probability of occurrence in any given year, commonly referred to as a 100-year flood or the one percent (1%) annual chance of flooding.
-Though additional flood zones exist for many locations in the US, depicting the 0.002 chance (500-year) of flooding or areas that may experience high velocity floodwater flows, we utilize only the 100-year SFHA data in our composite hazard analysis.
+FEMA provides a national flood hazard dataset for the U.S. through an online Map Service Center (MSC).
+Accordingly, the entire U.S. Special Flood Hazard Area (SFHA) dataset was downloaded, which represents flood hazards with a 0.01 probability of occurrence in any given year, commonly referred to as a 100-year flood or the one percent (1%) annual chance of flooding.
+Though additional flood zones exist for many locations in the U.S., depicting the 0.002 chance (500-year) of flooding or areas that may experience high velocity floodwater flows, we utilize only the 100-year SFHA data in our composite hazard analysis.
 In the case of Puerto Rico, Preliminary 100-year Flood Zones, provided by PRPB, were spatially intersected with Puerto Rico's 0.5-square-mile hexagonal grid to produce a spatial representation of flood hazard across the Island.